Merck & Co.: 2001–2019

 In May 2002, The Bill & Melinda Gates Foundation purchased stock in Merck.

 From 2002 through 2005, the Australian affiliate of Merck paid publishing house Elsevier an undisclosed amount to produce eight issues of a medical journal, the Australasian Journal of Bone and Joint Medicine.
 Although it gave the appearance of being an independent peer-reviewed journal, without any indication that Merck had paid for it, the journal actually reprinted articles that originally appeared in other publications and that were favorable to Merck.
 The misleading publication came to light in 2009 during a personal injury lawsuit filed over Vioxx; 9 of 29 articles in the journal's second issue referred positively to Vioxx.
 The CEO of Elsevier's Health Sciences Division, Michael Hansen, admitted that the practice was "unacceptable".
+Elsevier initially said that it compiled reprinted articles and it did not consider such compilation a journal.
+It was later forced to retreat and apologize.

 In 2005, Gilmartin retired as CEO following Merck's voluntary worldwide withdrawal of Vioxx.
 Gilmartin's tenure was criticized as abandoning Vagelos' commitment to corporate social responsibility.
 Former president of manufacturing Richard Clark was named CEO and company president.

 In November 2009, Merck & Co. completed a merger with Schering-Plough in a US$41 billion deal.
-Although Merck & Co. was in reality acquiring Schering-Plough, the purchase was declared a "reverse merger", in which "Old" Merck & Co. was renamed Merck Sharp & Dohme, and Schering-Plough renamed as "Merck & Co., Inc. The maneuver was an attempt avoid a "change-of-control" in order to preserve Schering-Plough's rights to market Remicade.
+Although Merck & Co. was in reality acquiring Schering-Plough, the purchase was declared a "reverse merger", in which "Old" Merck & Co. was renamed Merck Sharp & Dohme, and Schering-Plough renamed as "Merck & Co., Inc." The maneuver was an attempt to avoid a "change-of-control" in order to preserve Schering-Plough's rights to market Remicade.
 A settlement with Johnson & Johnson was reached in 2011, in which Merck agreed to pay $500 million.
 Merck Sharp & Dohme remains a subsidiary of the Merck & Co. parent.

 Richard Clark retired as CEO and company president in October 2011 and Kenneth Frazier became CEO.

 In October 2013, Merck announced it would cut 8,500 jobs in an attempt to cut $2.5 billion from its costs by 2015.
 Combined with 7,500 job cuts announced in 2011 and 2012, the layoffs amounted to 20% of its workforce.

 By 2014, research performed at Merck has led to U.S. FDA approval of 63 new molecular entities.

 In August 2014, Merck acquired Idenix Pharmaceuticals for $3.85 billion.

 In September 2014, the US Food and Drug Administration (FDA) approved Pembrolizumab (MK-3475) as a breakthrough therapy for melanoma treatment.
 In clinical trials, pembrolizumab provided partial tumor regression in about one quarter of patients, many of whom have not seen further progression of their disease in over 6 months of follow-up.

 In December 2014, the company acquired Swiss biotechnology company OncoEthix for up to $375 million.